 HU Museum of Art Support for Remote Learning

 The Hofstra University Museum of Art can be utilized as a curricular resource for faculty through “out of the classroom” teaching in the galleries, museum staff-led class exhibition tours and discussions, or permanent collection object study.
 These sessions are tailored to the requirements of your course and its curriculum.
 The diverse permanent collection and changing exhibitions provide points of connection with a variety of disciplines and unique opportunities for interdisciplinary collaboration, fostering diversity awareness.
 The Museum’s professional staff can join your class to consider topics such as developing observation and critical thinking skills using VTS (Visual Thinking Strategies) and demystifying looking at visual art.
 Art supports learning in a variety of subjects by providing an alternate lens for examination.
 The basis for these interdisciplinary discussions to support your curriculum can be either an exhibition or works of art from the permanent collection.

-Permanent Collection: contains more than 5,000 works of art and cultural artifacts dating from 1500 BCE to the 21st century.
-It includes major works of art by American and European modern era artists in painting, sculpture, photography, prints and other works on paper, along with Asian, Melanesian, African and Pre-Columbian art.
+Permanent Collection: This collection contains more than 5,000 works of art and cultural artifacts dating from 1500 BCE to the 21st century.
+It includes major works of art by American and European modern era artists in painting, sculpture, photography, prints, and other works on paper, along with Asian, Melanesian, African, and pre-Columbian art.
 Approximately 1,600 works are available through the Museum’s online database.

 Contact us with your ideas and we will work together to enhance the remote learning experience.
 We look forward to collaborating with you.